best stainless steel grades for agriculture

 Dairy Farming

-Milking machines, pipelines, and tanks must be of stainless steel for reasons of hygiene and cleanability.
-SS 304 and SS 316 are commonly used.
+All milking machines, pipelines, and tanks have to be of stainless steel because of hygiene and cleanability requirements.
+Commonly used SS are 304 and 316.

 Irrigation Systems